Azure/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     public virtual async Task<Response> DeleteIdentityAsync(string deviceId, string ifMatch = null, CancellationToken cancellationToken = default)

     /// <summary>
-    /// Create multiple devices with an initial twin.
+    /// Create multiple device identities with an initial twin.
 A maximum of 100 creations can be done per call, and each creation must have a unique device identity.
 For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
     /// </summary>
     /// <param name="devices">The pairs of devices their twins that will be created.
 For fields such as deviceId
     /// where device and twin have a definition, the device value will override the twin value.</param>